smart-fun/smartGL/README.md

 ![alt text](extras/2d3d_screenshot.png?raw=true "Sprite & Object 3D")

+See the sample app for a complete implementation.

 More advanced Tutorials will be put in the Wiki later.

 ## Installation with gradle